 Ross was selected for the elite group after being passed over for pilot training several times.
 Although the family was skeptical of his desire to become a pilot because of the lack of any black role models, his determination to succeed and his desire to fly eventually resulted in his selection.
 Mr. Ross excelled during his training at the Army Air Corps fighter pilot training school at Tuskegee, being described by one of his instructors as “a pilot’s pilot.”

-He was also a member of the Caterpillar Club— for all who used parachutes to save their lives and, when Ross bailed out of his P-40 at TAAFj he became the first black member.
+Ross was also a member of the Caterpillar Club — for all who used parachutes to save their lives and, when Ross bailed out of his P-40 at TAAFj, he became the first black member of the club.

 Captain Mac Ross completed more than fifty combat missions during World War II.
 He received the Distinguished Flying Cross, the Legion of Merit, numerous campaign medals and the Purple Heart; and, on June 27, 1989, the U.S. Postal Service in Dayton, Ohio posthumously dedicated the Mac Ross Memorial Philatelic Room.

 The tribute said in part: “No greater can a man be than to give up his life for his country … A young black man, one of ten children, a college graduate, becoming one of the first black pilots in the U.S. Air Force, then a Commander of a Pursuit Squadron, manifests these three hallowed words echoed in time: obedience, integrity and courage.
 As a role model for today’s youth, Mac Ross has stood the lasting test.
 The indomitable and unflagging determination of Captain Mac